| Microbial identification via MALDI-TOF |

 EGTP-PS |

-Service: Custom DNA primer synthesis on a MerMade 4 phosphoramidite solid-phase oligosynthesizer.
+Custom DNA primer synthesis performed on a MerMade 4 phosphoramidite solid-phase oligonucleotide synthesizer, suitable for routine PCR and Sanger sequencing applications.

 -